 I never dreamed that I’d lose somebody like you”

 He had joined a sangha, a small community.
 Originally, they formed to meet about the talks of Rob Burbea.
-Each week, they would listen to one or two talks, and gather to discuss the talks, their practice, and what was happening in their lives.
+Each week, they would listen to one or two talks, and gather to discuss them, their practice, and what was happening in their lives.

 Gradually, they grew closer, and the focus broadened from Burbea in particular to include a wider understanding of Dharma—not just Buddhism, or Burbea’s Soulmaking Dharma, but also imaginal practice, and even magick.